 Posters may be hung in designated areas in accordance with that building's practice and policy.
 Registered student organizations can hang posters in the residence halls by bringing an original copy of the poster to the Campus Living office in Amsterdam Hall to receive an approval stamp.
 Posters must meet specific criteria, outlined at the link above.

 Protest Guide (PDF)

 GW Code of Student Conduct Guide to Protest Activities.
 This guide is intended to be a brief outline of key points for students and student organizations to consider regarding student conduct and engagement with protest activities, demonstrations, and other similar events.
 Every case is evaluated based on its specifics, so students are encouraged to reach out to Student Rights and Responsibilities and GWPD as they plan actions.
 This open communication will increase everyone’s safety and promote informed decisions, including regarding civil disobedience.

 The Office of Alumni Relations and Annual Giving continues to connect current students with alumni to enrich the GW experience.
 The office has tools and resources for student organizations to connect to the extensive, global alumni network.
 They can help groups share their message with the GW community and create a pipeline for continued communication in the future.
 They have many resources available to students to create clear and concise messaging, open communication to the larger GW community, and incorporate alumni into your event programming and networking.

 Currently closed due to campus restrictions.
-The Student Association offers free use of our printing and copying services to student orgs wanting to make pamphlets, flyers, and posters for general use around campus.
-The SA also offers a wide variety of reusable goods and office supplies that are free of charge to student organizations.
-Email the SA with questions.
+The Student Government Association offers free use of our printing and copying services to student orgs wanting to make pamphlets, flyers, and posters for general use around campus.
+The SGA also offers a wide variety of reusable goods and office supplies that are free of charge to student organizations.
+Email the SGA with questions.

 Using GW's Logo (PDF)